Skip to content

 Who Decides If the Medical Event Defense Applies to a Car Accident?

 It’s up to the jury to decide if the medical event defense applies to a car accident.
-Whether the medical event occurred and whether it was foreseeable depends on the facts of the case.
+Whether the medical event occurred, and whether it was foreseeable, depends on the facts of the case.
 Often, deciding the case requires a detailed look at the medical evidence, the testimony of the parties, and how the accident occurred.
 Ultimately, the jury makes the final decision of whether the driver has met the elements of the medical event defense.

 Feagle v.
 Purvis and the Medical Emergency Exception